dear advisor: Who should be my first data hire?

 Your team from Phase 1 is in place.

 Depending on what you learn from the POC about your customers and the data quality, discuss what it would take to bring business value from data, if at all.

 If there is potential business value from data, collaborate with the fractional CTO and CDO to determine if the next hire should be a mid- to senior-level Data Analyst or Data Engineer or (most likely) an Analytics Engineer (which is essentially a hybrid of the two roles) -- and have them help you hire for the right role.

 Mid- to senior- level data professionals with (ideally) expertise in your industry and tech stack will also be able to recommend initiatives based on business impact, not just execute tasks.

-Have the new hire, with advising from CDO, develop a POC to understand who your customers are now and historically, to help you begin evaluating and defining one way (e.g. single source of truth) around certain events.
+Have the new hire, with advise from CDO, develop a POC to understand who your customers are now and historically, to help you begin evaluating and defining one way (e.g. single source of truth) around certain events.